isomerpages/seab-corp/news/press-releases/_posts/2019-01-07-post-Release of 2018 Singapore Cambridge GCE O Level Examination Results and 2019 JAE.md

 diploma courses via a two-year Higher Nitec course at ITE.
 Students are eligible to apply if they have obtained a raw ELMAB3 aggregate not exceeding 19 points and met the subject-specific requirements for their chosen course.
-More information on the DPP can be found at <a href="https://www.seab.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">https://www.ite.edu.sg/wps/portal/definitely-dpp/</a> .</p>
+More information on the DPP can be found at https://www.ite.edu.sg/wps/portal/definitely-dpp/ .</p>
 <p>18.
 Secondary 4 N(A) students who are newly eligible after taking into
-account their O-Level examination results should submit their DPP applications online via the DPP application portal at <a href="https://www.seab.gov.sg/" rel="noopener noreferrer nofollow" target="_blank"><u>https://www.ite.edu.sg/wps/portal/intake/</u></a>.
+account their O-Level examination results should submit their DPP applications online via the DPP application portal at <a href="https://www.ite.edu.sg/wps/portal/intake/" rel="noopener noreferrer nofollow" target="_blank">https://www.ite.edu.sg/wps/portal/intake/</a>.
 The final application phase for the Direct-Entry-Scheme to Polytechnic Programme (DPP) will open at 2.30pm on Monday, 14 January 2019 and close at 11.59pm of Friday, 18 January 2019.</p>